New Results on Linear Size Distance Preservers

-\begin{theorem} Any (possibly directed and/or weighted) graph $G = (V, E)$ and set $P$ of $p$ node pairs has a distance preserver on $O(n + n^{2/3}p)$ edges. \end{theorem}

-Our first observation is that it suffices to show that any set of $p = O(n^{1/3})$ node pairs has a linear size distance preserver on $O(n)$ edges.
-Given an arbitrary set of node pairs, we may then divide the pair set into groups of size $O(n^{1/3})$, build a preserver of each group individually, and then take a union bound over the (linear) sizes of each individual preserver to obtain the claimed upper bound.
-We will thus focus here on this simpler problem.
-Our proof is morally similar to the proof in \cite{CE06} that all undirected graphs have distance preservers on $O(n + n^{1/2}p)$ edges.
+Here we prove Theorem \ref{thm:dwintro}.
+The argument is directly inspired by the proof of $O(n)$-sized distance preservers for undirected graphs by Coppersmith and Elkin \cite{CE06}, and it can be viewed as an adaptation of their method to the directed setting.

-We begin with some useful background on {\em tiebreaking schemes} for shortest paths.
-When the pairs in $P$ do not have unique shortest paths between them, it is necessary to break ties (i.e. choose one of the many shortest paths to include in the preserver) in some predefined way.
-This notion is formalized as: \begin{definition} [Shortest Path Tiebreaking Scheme -- \cite{BV16}] Given a graph $G$, a {\em shortest path tiebreaking scheme} (or {\em tiebreaking scheme} for short) is a function $\pi$ that maps ordered pairs of nodes $(s, t)$ to a shortest path in $G$ from $s$ to $t$.
-When the underlying graph is clear from context, we will suppress the subscript $G$.
-For a set of node pairs $P$, we will commonly use $\pi(P)$ as a shorthand for $\bigcup \limits_{p \in P} \pi(p)$. \end{definition}
+\begin{definition} [Shortest Path Tiebreaking Function \cite{BV16}] In a graph $G$, a {\em shortest path tiebreaking function} is a map $\pi$ from ordered pairs of nodes $(s, t)$ to a shortest $s \leadsto t$ path.
+For a set of demand pairs $P$, we will write $\pi(P)$ as a shorthand for the subgraph with edges $\bigcup \limits_{(s, t) \in P} \pi(s, t)$. \end{definition}